cjohansson/emacs-phps-mode/docs/indentation.md

 ## Algorithm

 Here follows pseudo-code for a algorithm that calculates indentation for each line in buffer.
+Tokens are from the official re2c PHP lexer.

 ```php
 foreach token in buffer: